Who is ION? (From the ION website)

 In my own personal experience, disclosing that I am autistic has received different reactions.
 Most were positive, but in a few cases, they were negative, and clients decided to no longer work with me.
 “Mental health” still carries concern and even a little stigma, but autism is not a mental health issue.

-As MIND (a mental health charity) says, “Autism is a neurodiverse condition that impacts the way you think and respond to the world around you.
+As MIND (a mental health charity) says, “Autism is a neurodiverse condition that impacts how you think and respond to the world around you.
 It’s a spectrum condition, which means it affects people in different ways.
 It’s sometimes called autism spectrum disorder (ASD) or a ‘developmental disability’.
 You may also hear the term 'Asperger’s syndrome', but doctors don't diagnose this anymore.”

 In organisations worldwide, leadership, management, organisational culture and communication are stifled by political ping-pong so badly that being honest and open with our opinions can lead to discomfort and even retribution.